What is Cervical Cancer?

 Stages of Cervical Cancer

 If cervical cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
 Staging is used to find out whether the cancer has spread, and if so, to which parts of the body.
+If your cancer spreads to the bone, visit our bone metastases page.
 The following stages are used for cervical cancer:

 Stage I: The tumor has invaded the cervix beneath the top layer of cells.
 Cancer cells are found only in the cervix.